loozixuan/TARUMT-RSD-2123/BMIT2164 Computer Networks/readme.md

 ### Practical
 All the CN lab answers and setup steps can be found online, you can as well search the youtube video for the setup guideline for each of the lab exercise <br/>
 <br/>
-> This is the tips get from tutor and lecturer in my year of study, hence, there might be minor and major difference for other batches
+> This is the tips get from tutor and lecturer in my year of study, hence, there might be minor or major difference for other batches

 ### Midterm Tips
 Chapter 1 - 4